Salvation Army under new leadership

 “When we lived in Nebraska, there was no Salvation Army church.
 And when we moved back down here, there was — and so we began going back,” he said.
 “There was (also) no Brethren church … so we started attending The Salvation Army and got reinvolved … and felt led back to, instead of me building things, to help people and serve God.”

-Having knowledge of the facility and what it provides to Daviess, Hancock, McLean and Ohio counties, the Haworths are “trying to do more.”
+Having knowledge of the facility and what it provides to its four county coverage area, the Haworths are “trying to do more.”

 “We handle so many, especially our food program, out of here,” Victor Haworth said.
 “We don’t have the storage, we don’t have the manpower (with) 500 food baskets a month (that) we serve … and the need is growing.